-The Cleanest Cruise Lines, According to CDC Inspections
+The Cleanest Cruise Lines, According to CDC Inspection Scores

 While keeping passengers healthy has always been a priority for cruise lines, never has the issue been important than today.

 Following the health crisis and the suspension of sailing, you should know that cruise lines are serious about cleanliness.
-Any sort of incident — whether a virus or not — would lead to a flurry of headlines and negative press, potentially turning some passengers away and hurting business.
+Any sort of incident — whether a virus or not — leads to a flurry of headlines and negative press.

 Vessel Sanitation Program: Health Inspections for Cruise Ships

-Many people don’t realize it, but the Centers for Disease Control (CDC) operates the Vessel Sanitation Program (VSP).
+Many people don’t realize it, but the Centers for Disease Control (CDC) operates something called the Vessel Sanitation Program (VSP).

 This program is essentially a health inspection for cruise ships.
 Just like a restaurant in your town would be checked by a health inspector, ships sailing from the United States are also checked out on a regular basis.
 These inspections are done without prior knowledge by the cruise line.